kjosib/sophie/docs/goals.rst

 Things on Deck
 ----------------

-Type inference is top-of-mind.
-The next release will focus on that.

-After that, the next release will probably do one of:
+The next increment will probably focus on one of:

+* Preliminary support for shared modules: an export/import mechanism.
+* Bringing type inference out of experimental-mode.

 * Better error messages.
 (I have an idea related to sentential forms.)
-* Preliminary support for shared modules: an export/import mechanism.
 * Approximate solution to the halting problem, thus to reject (some useful subset of) programs that would hang.

 Other Nice Things to Have